QuarkChain/bench_kvdb/README.md

    d) Data block → read value
 ```

-### Expected I/O Behavior
+### Theoretical I/O Behavior

-If the database has N non-empty levels (as shown in the example above.
-L2, L3, L4, L5, L6 → N=5),
+If the database has N non-empty levels (as shown in the example above, L2, L3, L4, L5, L6 → N=5),
 The theoretical worst-case disk I/O count per Get operation is:

 $$